AF-1/lms-exporttomusicip/README.md

 Plugin to export rating, play count and date last played values of your **local** music files from LMS to MusicIP.<br>

-⚠️ **I don't use MusicIP, so I can't run tests and provide support for this plugin.**
+⚠️ **I'm not maintaining this plugin.
+I don't provide support for it.** And I don't use MusicIP.
 <br><br>

 ## Requirements